BIMIB-DISCo/JHistint.jl/README.md

  </table>

 ## Documentation
-Documentation is available on the Julia Pages at  https://niccolo99mandelli.github.io/JHistint.jl/
+Documentation is available on the Julia Pages at:  https://niccolo99mandelli.github.io/JHistint.jl/
+Further information about the J-Space package can be found at the following repository: https://github.com/niccolo99mandelli/J-Space.jl.git